 It was an impressive group of experts in their field that had come together for a two-day workshop to discuss the earthing policy of ITER.

 It was an impressive group of experts in their field that had come together for a two-day workshop to discuss the earthing policy of ITER.
-Amongst the experts were engineers from: CERN; the Experimental Advanced Superconducting Tokamak (EAST) in Hefei, China; the National Ignition Facility (NIF) in Livermore, U.S.; NSTK in Princeton, US; Aditya in Gujarat, India; Asdex Upgrade in Garching, Germany; JT-60 in Naka, Japan; KSTAR in Daejon, South Korea; and the Laser Megajoule Project in Bordeaux, France.
+Amongst the experts were engineers from: CERN; the Experimental Advanced Superconducting Tokamak (EAST) in Hefei, China; the National Ignition Facility (NIF) in Livermore, California (US); NSTK in Princeton, New Jersey (US); Aditya in Gujarat, India; Asdex Upgrade in Garching, Germany; JT-60 in Naka, Japan; KSTAR in Daejon, South Korea; and the Laser Megajoule Project in Bordeaux, France.
 And the question was, would the "business as usual" option hold for a project with the dimension of ITER?

 "This workshop is very important as it focuses on tokamak grounding which is a unique art," Charles Neumeyer from the Princeton Plasma Physics Lab added.
 "There exist lots of types of grounding techniques in the world, but a tokamak has unique characteristics such as a big stray magnetic field, plasma disruptions, fast discharges.
 All of those features have to be incorporated into the design of the ITER grounding which makes it so completely different than building AC power systems or accelerators."